It’s October, and besides the re-emergence of pumpkin spice lattes, that means it’s Breast Cancer Awareness Month.

 Breast symptoms to pay attention to

 Approximately 90% of breast masses in women in their 20s to early 50s are non-cancerous.
 If you notice a breast lump, the most important first step is excluding breast cancer.
 Report any new and concerning lumps or worrisome breast changes to your healthcare provider, no matter what age you are.
-Early detection and early treatment is key in reducing breast cancer mortality.
+Early detection and early treatment are key in reducing breast cancer mortality.

 Beyond breast lumps, here are a few other changes to be on the lookout for when checking in with your breasts: